 I want to be able to post about my writing on Facebook.
 But I don’t want to be that guy who does nothing but spam his erstwhile friends and family.
 When faced with a dilemma, I look to other writers for solutions.
 Professional writers like Susan Kaye Quinn and others.

-This makes it an opt-in sort of thing.
-I’ll post occasionally under my non-group Facebook account, as well as updating this web site regularly.
-But the Facebook group will get the daily stuff, the “where I am” type of stuff, etc. This way, people who want to know more about my upcoming stories and my life as a writer can follow me as they wish…but others don’t have to if they don’t want to.
+This makes [DavidKeenerWrites] an opt-in sort of thing.
+I’ll post occasionally under my non-group Facebook account, as well as updating this website regularly.
+But the Facebook page will get the daily stuff, the “where I am” type of stuff, etc. This way, people who want to know more about my stories and my life as a writer can follow me as they wish…but others don’t have to if they don’t want to.

-So, if it’s your cup of tea, feel free to follow David Keener’s Writing Life.
+So, if it’s your cup of tea, feel free to follow my Author Page or join Keener’s Krewe.